mjordan/tutorial_on_updating_using_workbench/README.md

 google_sheets_gid: 0
 ```

+Then, run Workbench using this configuration file: `./workbench --config tutorial_create.yml --check`

+If `--check` doesn't identify any significant issues, rerun Workbench without the `--check` option.

 ## Follow along exercises

 ### 1. Updating node fields

-First, duplicate the "update task" worksheet in the Google Sheet, labeling it with your name. , You will use this worksheet as the input for running the following `update` task.
+First, duplicate the "update task" worksheet in the Google Sheets, labeling it with your name.
+You will use this worksheet as the input for running the following `update` task.
+Your config file will look like thisw (with your host, username, and password instead of the values below):

 ```
 task: update